|Values are valid only on day of printing.|

 It is most useful to observe a trend in chimerism levels.
 Clinically critical results should be confirmed with 1 or more subsequent specimens.

-The test has less than perfect accuracy, and accuracy varies with the proportions of donor and recipient cells in the specimen.
+Sensitivity varies with the proportions of donor and recipient cells in the specimen.
 For this reason, results are reported as approximate and rounded to the nearest 5% or 10%, depending on the calculated percentage of donor cells.
 For example, if the percent donor is < or =10%, it is reported as 5% donor cells.
 If the percent donor cells are > or =90%, it is reported as 95% donor cells.
+In rare cases (eg, matched related stem cell transplants), short tandem repeat (STR) patterns may be identical (ie, noninformative) and chimeric status cannot be determined with this test.
+Use of alternative approaches (eg, XY FISH in patients with opposite sex transplants) may be required.

 An interpretive report will be provided.